 - AAdvantage® Aviator® World Elite Business Mastercard®

-Each card comes with slightly different eligibility requirements for earning a companion certificate.
-Here's an overview of how you'll earn an American Airlines companion ticket with each credit card:
+Each card has slightly different eligibility requirements for earning a companion certificate.
+Here's how you can earn an American Airlines Companion Certificate with each credit card:

 American Airlines Co-Branded Credit Card | Companion Certificate Spend Requirements | Annual Fee |